Kitchener Wrongful Death Lawyer

 In other words, wrongful death occurs when someone’s unlawful conduct causes the death of another person.
 Negligent, reckless, or intentional conduct is all unlawful conduct, and too often such actions result in someone’s wrongful death.

 If you have recently suffered a wrongful death in your family, you should contact an experienced Kitchener wrongful death lawyer today.
 You may be entitled to financial compensation for financial losses you have incurred as a result of your loved one’s untimely death.

 Wrongful Death Lawsuits

 A wrongful death civil suit is brought by certain members of the deceased’s family to seek financial compensation for the direct harm they suffered when their loved one dies.
 However, not every family member can sue for wrongful death compensation.
-Determining who can bring a wrongful death suit can be tricky, so hiring experienced wrongful death lawyers in Kitchener is essential to a family’s case.

 The law specifies who among the deceased’s family can bring a suit, and prioritizes these family members.
 The Ontario Family Law Act, R.S.O.
 1990, c.
 F.3 allows the following surviving family members to bring a wrongful death suit: